 By the end of the ‘Walk’ phase, you will have realised the value of your solution and been able to convince others around you of the return on investment of adopting machine learning to accelerate your Research and Development process.

-AI adoption stage 3: Up and running!
+AI adoption stage 3: up and running!

 You’re approaching the end of the artificial intelligence adoption journey; this may be several years on from when you set off.
 The focus now is about controlling the data recording such that it is machine learning friendly – this harks back to our earlier comment about standardisation.
 Ironic as it may be that to have AI disrupting your development, you need first to standardise it!